tock/tockloader/docs/app_tab.md

 Valid rules:
 - None: do nothing
 - 'powers_of_two': make sure the entire size is a power of two.
+- ('multiple', value): make sure the entire size is a multiple of value.

 ### set\_sticky